mycoopshop/signaturewiki/Singleton-Pattern.md

-The language parser is a singleton, overloading or overriding the global or local symbols with delegation, decoration, or memoization is a temporary extension to the language itself.
+The language parser is a singleton controller, the symbol table is a singleton model, the language runtime is a singleton view.
+So overloading or overriding the global or local symbols with delegation, decoration, or memoization is a temporary extension to the language itself.

 ## Operator Overloading Getter